How to Make Bubble Hash Like a Pro

 Cold Water Rinse System

 When you are collecting hash you will want ice cold water to rinse it with.
 Tap water is rarely cold enough, and is usually full of chlorine.
 I use a 20 gallon bin filled with filtered water and ice.
-A small 1/4 HP pump hooked up to a garden hose provides flow.
-I use on/off switches so the pump can be powered off when not in use, preventing it from heating up the water bath.
+The Hashtek Rinse Pump Kit combined with a 55 gallon tote makes the perfect rinse system.
+Simply dunk the drinking straw

 How To Make Bubble Hash